PennLINC/CuBIDS/docs/usage.rst

     $ cubids-apply /bids/dir keyparam_edited new_keyparam_prefix

 The changes in ``keyparam_edited_summary.csv`` will be applied to the BIDS data in ``/bids/dir`` and the new Key and Parameter groups will be saved to csv files starting with ``new_keyparam_prefix``.
+Note: fieldmaps keygroups with variant parameters will be identified but not renamed.

 Moving a Parameter Group to a New Key Group